Lifestyle & Bioharmonizing

 Disclaimer: always consult your doctor before starting a new supplement.

-One of the more interesting applications of the assessment is its application to athletics.
+One of the more interesting applications of this brain chemistry test is its use in athletics.

 Athletes